-The 1-day (6-hours with an hour's break in the middle for lunch) workshop is a comprehensive session aimed at those who wish to have a more in-depth experience, creating pieces which will be made using all the fundamental ceramics disciplines of pinching, coiling, slab building & throwing.
-The workshops are structured to be fun and creative, and students can let their imaginations run wild.
+The 1-day (6-hours with an hour's break in the middle for lunch) one to one workshop is a comprehensive session aimed at those who wish to have a more in-depth experience, creating pieces which will be made using all the fundamental ceramics disciplines of pinching, coiling, slab building & throwing.
+The workshops are structured to be fun and creative, and students can let their imaginations run wild during their private tuition.

 Please understand that it takes a few weeks for pieces to dry thoroughly and for me to then biscuit fire, glaze and subsequently glaze fire them.

-I also offer 1/2-day one-to-one workshops, and both of the 1/2-day and 1-day workshops can be attended by two people or pairs if preferred.
 This makes a great Valentine's, anniversary or birthday gift - and also opens up the workshop to parents with children.
-See our website for more details.

 Contact us for more information or to discuss requirements.
 We can advise of local accommodation for those wishing to include an overnight stay in the area.